utcoupe/coupe20/ros_ws/src/map/README.md

 # Topics

-This package will soon publish an image feed of the OccupancyGrid. `navigation_pathfinder` will be the main subscriber package. (__TODO__ or publish a dictionary dedicated to physical obstacles.
-This would reduce the amount of traffic and memory usage if `navigation_pathfinder` is the only subscriber).
+This package will soon publish an image feed of the OccupancyGrid. `pathfinder` will be the main subscriber package. (__TODO__ or publish a dictionary dedicated to physical obstacles.
+This would reduce the amount of traffic and memory usage if `pathfinder` is the only subscriber).